-As in previous cruises, 11.5 knots (through the water) will be maintained during research.
-It was noted that in conditions of heavy swell, searching speed might have to be reduced.
-The usual guidelines for acceptable conditions will apply, i.e. visibility (to see a minke whale) is greater than 2.0 n.miles and wind speed is <21 knots; the sea state should be <Beaufort 6; the ultimate decision as to 'acceptable' is taken by the Cruise Leader.
+As in previous cruises, a speed of 11.5 knots will be maintained during research.
+It was noted that searching speed might have to be reduced in conditions of heavy swell.
+The usual guidelines for acceptable conditions will apply: i.e., visibility (to see a minke whale) is greater than 2.0 n.miles and wind speed is <21 knots; the sea state should be <Beaufort 6; the Cruise Leader will take the ultimate decision as to whether conditions are 'acceptable'.